Oral Health Information for Older Adults

 - If you are a caretaker of an older adult, ensure that oral care is incorporated in daily general care.

 Cleaning your dentures every day is one of the most important things you can do to help your smile keep its attractive appearance.
-If clean your dentures regularly, you will prevent staining and denture odor.
+If you clean your dentures regularly, you will prevent staining and denture odor.

 - Dentures can break if they are dropped.
 Fill the sink with water and clean your dentures over the sink in case they slip out of your hands.

 - Rinse your dentures thoroughly with cool or warm water to remove loose food particles.
-Do not use hot water because it can damage your dentures.

 - Rinse dentures with running water under the faucet to remove all of the cleaning paste.

-- Brush your gums and tongue with a soft-bristled regular toothbrush to remove plaque and stimulate circulation.
+- Brush your gums and tongue with a soft-bristled toothbrush to remove plaque and stimulate circulation.
 This will keep your mouth clean and healthy.